Porn star martini

-The Pornstar Martini is a passion fruit-flavoured cocktail made with vanilla-flavoured vodka, Passoã, passion fruit purée, and vanilla sugar.
+The porn star martini is a passion fruit-flavoured cocktail made with vanilla-flavoured vodka, Passoã, passion fruit purée, and vanilla sugar.
 It is traditionally accompanied by a chilled shot glass of champagne.
 Some bars have adapted the original recipe to be more cost effective by using citrus and pineapple juice, though it creates a different flavour and texture.
 The cocktail was created in London in 2002 by Douglas Ankrah.

-It is not a true martini, but is one of many drinks that incorporate the term Martini into their names.
+It is not a traditional martini, but is one of many variations that have the term martini in its name.

-The Pornstar Martini was reported to be the most ordered cocktail in the United Kingdom in November 2018.
+The porn star martini was reported to be the most ordered cocktail in the United Kingdom in November 2018.

 Origins

-The Pornstar Martini was invented by Douglas Ankrah (1970–2021), owner of LAB Bar in Soho, London, United Kingdom, at his bar Townhouse in London in 2002.
+The porn star martini was invented by Douglas Ankrah, owner of LAB Bar in Soho, London, at his bar Townhouse in London in 2002.
 Ankrah says it was inspired by a visit to Mavericks Revue Bar Gentlemen's Club, a strip club in Cape Town, South Africa.

 Name

-Although the name has proved controversial, Ankrah denied that he named it to be deliberately provocative.
-In interviews, Ankrah claimed he used the "porn star" name to evoke "a stylish and confident drink...[that's]...pure indulgence, sexy, fun and evocative".
+In an interview with a drinks website, Ankrah denied that the drink's name was "anything sexual", and that he named it because he thought it would be "something that a porn star would drink".

 Ankrah also denied being a fan of pornography, or idolising any porn stars in particular.

-In 2019, the British retailer Marks & Spencer renamed their Porn Star Martini products to Passion Star Martini, following complaints that the name normalised pornography.
+In 2019, the British retailer Marks & Spencer renamed their porn star martinis to passion fruit martinis, following complaints that the name normalised pornography.